taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 ```
 sudo systemctl restart dashd
-# there will be a 15 to 30 second pause as systemd allows dashd to shut down properly
+# there will be a 30 second+ second pause while systemd allows dashd to shut
+# down properly
 sudo systemctl enable dashd
 ```